NotWoods/tigeroakes.com/content/posts/react-to-compose-dictionary/index.md

 }
 ```

 Both libraries also refer to these concepts as UI components.
+However, Jetpack Compose also uses composable functions for other functionality, see [hook > effect](#hook--effect) and [key](#key-prop--key-composable) for examples.

 ## Render > Composition
 Once data has changed inside a UI component, the library must adjust what is presented on screen.
 React refers to this as rendering, while Jetpack Compose refers to this as composition.